logological/logological.org/README.md

 [download-icon].
 Need to add some sort of credits and last modified link somewhere.

+Maledicta table requires MDB for sortable table, so switch to another free table library such as https://datatables.net/examples/styling/bootstrap5.html

 # Souce code for logological.org

 This is the source code for my personal site